bADAsteam/US_Cinema/Datastory.md

 ## Abstract

 In 1975, the filmmaker Laura Muley highlighted the underrepresentation of women in the film industry and more broadly in visual culture.
 She introduced the term "male gaze" and allowed people to question the place of women in the cinema industry.
 The American cinema industry played a strong role on the western society and appears as a good area of study to examine how women's representation has evolved over the period of nearly a century.
-The study is based on two points of view: that of the director and that of the audience.
+The study is articulated around two points of view: the director and the audience.

 This datastory begins with three datasets from the <strong>CMU Movie Summary Corpus</strong>: the first dataset includes information on 81741 movies from 1888 to 2012, the second dataset features information on the characters who appeared in these movies, and the final dataset includes summaries of 20358 movies in the first dataset.